obijzbo/git-assignment/README.md

    - Each group member will make contributions to the main README.md file with information about their branch and any relevant details.

 7. **Create Pull request**:
-   - Each member will create a pull request.
+   - Each member will create a pull request to the main repository.

 8. **Merge Pull Request**:
-   - Git owner reviews and merges each pull request
+   - Git owner of the main repository reviews and merges each pull request

-9. **Open Issues**
+9. **Open Issues**:
+   - Each member should create issues in the main repository to get familiarized with this practice

 ---

-### Please see the excel file to find the group you are assigned to
+### Please see the Excel file to find the group you are assigned to
 ### For reference follow the structure of this git repo
-### Join the Discord server to have group discussion and task submission.
+### Join the Discord server to have group discussions and task submissions.
 https://discord.gg/xSqR7b8H